stss15/ibcs-app/docs/teacher-mode.md

 - **`updateClassPacing` endpoint:** Accepts commands `start`, `advance`, `stop`, and `reset`, plus manual `lessonId` overrides.
 The worker generates unique join codes and keeps history deduplicated.
 - **Student join endpoint:** `POST /student/live-sessions/join` lets a student supply a join code and receive the same pacing payload as classmates.
 - **Frontend Year 7 view:** `/curriculum/year7` renders a projector-friendly teacher console alongside the student-facing slide experience with checkpoints, matching tasks, and summative quizzes.
+- **`SlideRenderer.jsx`:** Centralises live slide rendering.
+It consumes the shared lesson object, maps blocks to interactive components, and routes assessments through the updated formative engine.
+- **`LiveDashboard.jsx`:** Streams `studentStates` and `assessmentResponses` (InstantDB) into a real-time engagement panel so teachers can monitor activity without leaving the session.
+- **InstantDB additions:** The schema now includes `liveSessions`, `studentStates`, `assessmentResponses`, `analytics`, and `slideMetrics` collections to support granular telemetry, and `classPacing` records carry `pointer`, `history`, and `sessionStatus` metadata for resumable sessions.